-A new Community Advisory Board (CAB) has formed to address and implement innovative strategies to reduce the high rates of STDs among young women of color in Los Angeles County.
+A new Community Advisory Board (CAB) of women of color ages 18-24 has been formed to address and implement innovative strategies to reduce the high rates of STDs among young women of color in Los Angeles County.

 Addressing the Social Determinants of Health

 The data clearly indicates that STDs, including HIV disproportionately affect marginalized communities—driven largely by social determinants of health.
 In LAC, multiple social determinants of health drive the local STD and HIV epidemics, including structural racism, intersecting oppressions, incarceration, homelessness, discrimination, poverty, and lack of access to culturally appropriate services., Unfortunately, the COVID pandemic has exacerbated these existing barriers to care, resulting in limited screening, diagnosis and treatment opportunities, and potentially leading to ongoing STD transmission, especially for Black and Latinx young people.
 Left untreated, STDs can leave a lasting impact on an entire generation—causing infertility, pregnancy complications, cervical cancer, pelvic inflammatory disease, birth defects, and an up to 5-fold increased risk of HIV transmission.

 The CAB will join forces with other community members, community service organizations and local public leaders to advocate for increased resources to address this epidemic.